 Mother of Pearl

-Also known as nacre, Mother of Pearl is the inner layer of the shell where the pearl is produced, hence the name.
+Also known as nacre, Mother-of-Pearl is the inner layer of the shell where the pearl is produced, hence the name.